200percentmicky/chadmusic/docs/commands.md

 * `commonTags` - common-tags
 * `Genius` - genius-lyrics

-!!! danger
+!!! danger "With great power comes great responsibility!"

     Eval can be dangerous if used improperly!
 The command is disabled by default, but you can enable it through the bot's environment variables by setting **USE_EVAL** to `true`.
-Do not enable this command unless you know what you're doing.
-If someone is telling you to enable it to have you evaluate a script, you're most likely being scammed!
+Do not enable this command unless you know exactly what you're doing.
+If someone is telling you to enable the eval command to run a script, this will most likely compromised the security of your Discord bot!

 ### [p]help `[command]`
 <span class="badge-info">:information_source: Prefix command only</span>